geneontology/obo-edit/installations/mysql-proxy/README.txt

 *) a permissive log file at /srv/mysql-proxy/all.log *) a good defaults options file, put into /etc/defaults/mysql-proxy *) log rotation with definition into /etc/logrotate.d

+The proxy can be tested with something like:

+   mysql -h spoon.lbl.gov -P 4404 -u go_select -pamigoer go_latest -e 'select * from term limit 10'